Interprofessional Education Curriculum

 The interprofessional student projects have been created for senior health profession students as an opportunity to partner with a community organization to address an area for future development while advancing collaborative leadership and interprofessional team competencies.

 Interested in learning more about IPE?
-Assistant Professors Keith Adamson and Rachelle Ashcroft recently published the article: “Integrating Social Work Into Interprofessional Education: A Review of One Univeristy’s Curriculum to Prepare Students for Collaborative Practice in Healthcare,” published in Advances in Social Work.
+Associate Professors Keith Adamson and Rachelle Ashcroft recently published the article: “Integrating Social Work Into Interprofessional Education: A Review of One University’s Curriculum to Prepare Students for Collaborative Practice in Healthcare,” published in Advances in Social Work.